brianmueller/cssi-curriculum/_lessons/html/01-html-basics.md

 ## What you will learn:
   + How the web works
   + Structure an html page
-  + How to use HTML attributes
+  + How to use HTML tags and attributes
   + Using tags to add text, images, and links
   + Understand relative and absolute paths
   + How to use paragraph tags and bold and italicize font